-From brainstorming to making new connections to socializing after work hours, collaboration office spaces are a great opportunity for businesses to embrace a more flexible and open way of working.
+From brainstorming to making new connections to socialising after work hours, collaboration office spaces are a great opportunity for businesses to embrace a more flexible and open way of working.
 However, if you’re not a creative type of business or have a very professional corporate culture, then a collaborative office space may not always seem like the best option.

-Although there is no set definition for what a collaborative workspace looks like, in general, it’s the concept of giving your team a large, open office space in which they can work and integrate more effectively.
+Although there is no set definition for what a collaborative workspace looks like.
+In general, it’s the concept of giving your team a large, open office space in which they can work and integrate more effectively.

-At Regus, we have many package options, including book-on-demand hot desks, coworking spaces, and business lounges in locations all over the world.
+At Regus, we have many package options, including book-on-demand hot-desks, coworking spaces and business lounges in locations all over the world.

 The design of collaborative workspaces is as much about creating a comfortable and productive work environment as it is about encouraging social interaction.
 The best collaborative workspace design combines multiple types of work areas in one open-plan space.
 As well as having functional work stations where colleagues can focus and be productive, these types of workspaces also provide teams with plenty of options of spaces to work in.

 There are many collaborative workplace design options, from large, open meeting rooms where team members can brainstorm to long bench tables that encourage group working to lounge spaces where colleagues can sit and chat over a coffee.
-When considering the overall design of the workspace, think about the elements your team might need, as well as any equipment, furniture, or technology that would help them be more productive.
+When considering the overall design of the workspace, think about the elements your team might need, as well as any equipment, furniture or technology that would help them be more productive.

 Although the market for coworking spaces continues to grow, with increasing numbers of people choosing these types of offices as their place of work, some businesses might not see these workspaces as the best option.
-To decide if this type of workspace will be great for your business, you need to consider:
+To work out if this type of workspace will be great for your business, you need to consider:

 By considering these three elements and thinking about the types of collaborative spaces and their design, you can choose the ideal solution for your team and your business.

-If you’re looking for flexibility in terms of space, cost, and office design, then Regus coworking memberships are a great option.
+If you’re looking for flexibility in terms of space, costs and office design, then Regus coworking memberships are a great option.
 As well as having access to our centrally located workspaces, your teams will be able to enjoy the on-site amenities and state-of-the-art technology within these office’s collaboration spaces.

-This means you can enjoy connecting with like-minded businesses and individuals without having to worry about the overhead of a serviced office space.
+This means you can enjoy connecting with like-minded businesses and individuals without having to worry about the overheads of a serviced office space.
 Instead, you can adjust your membership when you need to or book additional space on demand, making our collaboration spaces a great option if you’re looking for workspaces that grow alongside your business.